egsalcines-uco/EidoTheory-Simulations/README.md

 ## Project Structure

 * `eido_1d_relaxation.py`: A simulation that demonstrates the stability of a topological vortex (an eido) in a simplified one-dimensional angular field.
 It shows that the winding number `n` is a conserved quantity.
+* `eido_2d_stability_anom.py`: A simulation that explores the stability of topological vortices in a two-dimensional angular field and calculates the anomalous magnetic moment of the electron.
+It demonstrates how these topological defects can give rise to a correction term, which is analogous to the Schwinger correction.
 * `eido_3d_mass_prediction.py`: A conceptual simulation that calculates the mass hierarchy of leptons (muon and tau) by approximating a volume integral over a 3D angular field.
 It uses the electron's mass to calibrate a coupling constant and successfully predicts the other masses with high accuracy.

 ## Key Results from the Simulations